adamsilver/adamsilver.io-jekyll/_drafts/2039-01-01-making-fast-web-pages.md

 The same goes for tabs.
 Do you really need the stuff inside the tabs, if it's hidden.
 If not, get rid.
 If it's a little bit of information, just stack it.
 If not link out to separate pages again.

 If you're brave, like Yaron, you might put the navigation menu on a page of it's own.
-Heydon also mentions is a useful accessible pattern in Menu Buttons[^].

 And modal windows.
 The amount of times I see the model take up the entire screen, particularly on mobile.
 Just put it on a separate page.
 No need for extra code and complexity.
 Keep things fast, keep things simple.

 This is a great start.
 But feel free to carry on.
 Scroll jacking: see ya.
 Floating labels: goodbye.
 Resize widgets: browsers have those&mdash;it's called <kbd>CMD+</kbd>.
 29 different custom fonts: kill.

-TODO: tesco product list, lots of ajax calls versus form multi checkbox and a single submit.

-TODO: columns

 ## 2. Code

-We've made excellent progress so far.
-And by removing or simplifying features we've drastically reduced the code already.
-But we can do more.
+By removing and drastically simplifying features we've already reduced the code by orders of magnitude.
+But if we really want to include a feature we can make sure our code is lean.
+There are a few tips:

+### Use the right element

+<button> vs role=button

+### Third party scripts

+- twitter share
+- js frameworks
+- js libraries

+### Grids

+### Breakpoints

+### Preprocessors

 As Heydon explains in the same talk, Twitter's share script weighs in at 50k.
 But we only need a few bytes of HTML:

 	<a href="https://twitter.com/share?source=tweetbutton&text=&quot;Article title&quot;&via=adambsilver&url=http://adamsilver.io/">Tweet</a>

-I even took Heydon's advice and got rid of the share links altogether.

 - grids (who needs a grid) https://github.com/Heydon/fukol-grids.
 Better if you don't have things in grids.
 Not talking visual grids.
 Talking about multiple columns.
 The code for a grid if you need for a product list is tiny.

 - Using aria instead of using the right element.
 Use a heading for a heading, and a button for a button etc.

 - break points.
 If you don't use device breakpoints, then you'll only add break points when the content breaks.
 That's less code.

-- sass

 - overly verbose CSS class names